Carb Loading Before a Marathon: How to Nail Your Nutrition

 Related: Run to Lose Weight Safely (Top Tips & Mistakes)

-So, when you’re running a marathon or half marathon, you want to make sure your tank is topped off to avoid or delay hitting the wall as much as possible to get that marathon PR!
+So, when you’re running a marathon or half marathon, you want to make sure your tank is topped off to avoid or delay hitting the wall as much as possible to get that race PR!

 For decades, runners have assumed that the way to stock their glycogen stores is to have a big pasta dinner the night before a marathon or half marathon.
 But this doesn’t accomplish the job AND it can lead to tummy troubles during your race.